Crrisp/lol-esports-prediction-model/README.md

-An overview of the process and findings can be seen in the attached PowerPoint presentation.
+An overview of the process and findings can be seen in the PowerPoint presentation.